tonybourkesdnpros/AVD_Labguide/lab5.md

 # Connect to Outside Network

-In this lab, host4 will be configured as if it were an external router (we'll call it "R1"), and will accept routes from the fabric as well as
+In this lab, host4 will be configured as if it were an external router (we'll call it "R1"), and will accept routes from the fabric as well as announce routes into

 Log into host4 and configure it as a router.